Cats Protection takes the welfare of the cats and kittens in their care very seriously and maintain the highest standards of welfare.

 - You will be asked to sign a Cats Protection officially branded adoption form and pay a set adoption fee when you take the cat home.

 - You will never be pressured to pay money or take the cat home before you are ready.
 We want you to be sure that it’s the right cat for you and that you’re right for the cat.

 - Full support will be available post adoption, whether you have questions or concerns or just want to chat things through.

 - Adult Feral cats will not be homed as domestic cats.
 Feral cats are wild animals and will not be confined in pens.
-Adult feral cats will be trapped and neutered or returned depending on circumstances.
+Adult feral cats will be trapped, neutered and relocated or returned depending on circumstances.
 Feral Kittens can be neutered from 6 weeks of age.

 - Feral kittens who are encountered at a young enough age, may be able to be socialised and homed.
 We will always be honest about the background of the cats we are homing.

 If any of the above standards are not met, you are not adopting from Lichfield and Tamworth Cats Protection Branch.
 If you have any concerns please take the time to call the National Helpline and ask them if the place you are adopting from is Cats Protection.